TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Basics/GeneralConventions/Format.rst

    the the Guides, Tutorials, "TYPO3 Explained", Reference, the Changelog and system extensions.

 The rendering chain and tools are built and optimized to process reST markup.
-Please go ahead and use that format.
+We recommend using this format for your documentation.
+As reST is more feature-rich, and you will benefit from the advanced features of the TYPO3 documentation toolchain.

 The file ending of reST files is .rst.

-The tool `pandoc` can convert existing markdown file into reST format.
-Do this once and you are in line with the TYPO3 conventions.
+When you started your documentation in markdown, you can convert it to reST using our migration tool.

 .. index::
    Documentation; Markdown